MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Basic Concepts
 --------------

-B-ON experts agreed to limit the set of APIs specified to only those required to achieve a high level of portability and successful deployments.
+BON experts agreed to limit the set of APIs specified to only those required to achieve a high level of portability and successful deployments.
 Their main concern was to stay within the boundaries of the Java semantics [JLS].

-B-ON defines two phases for the execution stream:
+BON defines two phases for the execution stream:

 -  The initialization phase: the initialization sequence executes all the static initializer methods (known as the ``<clinit>`` methods).